-The subject parcel is located along the north side of West Saint Paul Avenue in the City of Waukesha, Waukesha County, Wisconsin.
-The subject has a street address of 216 West St. Paul Avenue.
+The subject parcel is located at the northwest corner of West Saint Paul Avenue and Fuller Street in the City of Waukesha, Waukesha County, Wisconsin.
+The subject has a street address of 200 West St. Paul Avenue.
 All sales are deemed to have similar locations in the City of Waukesha and do not require adjustment.